 You can learn more about how various accounting methods work to calculate your gains and losses for your crypto trades in this blog post: FIFO, LIFO, and HIFO for crypto trading.

-Cryptocurrency exchanges often send 1099 forms detailing capital gains and losses to users.
+Cryptocurrency exchanges often send 1099 forms to users detailing capital gains and losses to users.
 This may include Form 1099-B, Form 1099-MISC, and Form 1099-K. In the future, exchanges may send Form 1099-DA — a soon-to-be-released form that the IRS is designing specifically for digital assets.

 Form 1099-B is a form specifically designed to report capital gains and losses from investment assets.
 Remember, your Form 1099-B may not be accurate if you transferred your cryptocurrency into or out of an exchange.
 In this case, your exchange may not have a record of your cost basis/proceeds and will not be able to accurately calculate your capital gains.